-- 1. During FY 2018, each Area Office designates at least two separate "Construction Inspection Emphasis" weeks.
-The purpose of each "Construction Inspection Emphasis" week is to saturate areas of known or expected construction activity within a specific geographical area. - 2.
-Each Area Director chooses a minimum of two separate "Construction Inspection Emphasis" weeks and gives CSHOs specified area(s) with high construction activity.
+1. During FY 2019, each Area Office designates at least two separate "Construction Inspection Emphasis" weeks.
+The purpose of each "Construction Inspection Emphasis" week is to saturate areas of known or expected construction activity within a specific geographical area.

+- 2. Each Area Director chooses a minimum of two separate "Construction Inspection Emphasis" weeks and gives CSHOs specified area(s) with high construction activity.
 The CSHOs shall stop at all construction sites within that specified area where fall hazards, overhead power line hazards, and jobsites with active scaffolds exist.
 The Area Director assigns all CSHOs not performing complaint and/or fatality inspections during that week.
 The CSHOs focus on these hazards primarily when performing construction site inspections.
 The CSHOs will drive to the selected area(s) looking for these hazards as well as those covered by other National, Local, and Special Emphasis Programs. - 3.
 Each Area Director can choose the weeks chosen for the "Construction Inspection Emphasis" as resources and construction activities dictate for their respective jurisdictions.
 The Area Director must use statistical data to determine where to conduct the construction inspections.
-The data used will be described in each Area Office targeting plan.

-4. Area Office targeting plans:

-- a.
-Kansas City Area Office. - (1) The Kansas City Area Office has evaluated the Fiscal Year (FY) 2016 construction inspection data from the OSHA Information System (OIS) database.
-The Clay County Area had the most construction inspections in FY 2016 (approximately 108).
-Using the same FY 2016 construction data from the OIS database, the Kansas City Area Office was able to determine that construction inspections in Jackson County totaled approximately 80 in FY 2016.
-This was clearly the next highest number.
-The Kansas City Area Office has therefore, identified these two counties for the geographical emphasis construction inspections. - (2) Relative to the geographical emphasis construction inspection dates, the emphasis on construction inspections will be conducted during high construction seasons, which tend to occur between the months of March through October.
-The Area Director will select when the "construction"
+Area Office will describe the data used in each inspection identification plan. - 4.
+Area Office inspection identification plans: - a.
+Kansas City Area Office. - (1) The Kansas City Area Office has evaluated the Fiscal Year (FY) 2017 and 2018 construction inspection data from the OSHA Information System (OIS) database.
+In FY 2017, Kansas City Area Office conducted 133 construction inspections, which resulted in 1005 employees removed from hazards in Jackson County, and 108 construction inspections with 524 employees removed from hazards in Clay County.
+In FY 2018, Kansas City Area Office conducted 143 construction inspections, which resulted 745 employees removed from hazards in Jackson County, and 85 construction inspections, which resulted in 367 employees removed from hazards in Clay County.
+Jackson and Clay Counties are consistently the localities where the Kansas City Area Office conducts the most construction inspections.
+The Kansas City Area Office has therefore, identified these two counties for the geographical emphasis construction inspections. - (2) Relative to the geographical emphasis construction inspection dates, Kansas City Area Office will conduct the emphasis on construction inspections during high construction seasons, which tend to occur between March and October.
+The Area Director will select when a "construction emphasis week" will occur and inspection activity will begin on the following Monday for five straight working days. - (3) The Area Director will select one of the two counties for the first week of construction inspections and the other county for the second week.
+Once the Kansas City Area Office selects a county, it will divide that county into grids demarcated by major roads and streets.
+The Area Director will use the grids to assign areas to CSHOs to prevent overlap and multiple inspections of the same jobsite.

-NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.

-- emphasis week" will occur and inspection activity will begin on the following Monday for five straight working days. - The Area Director will pick one of the two counties for the first week of construction inspections.
-Once that county is selected, the Kansas City Area Office will divide that county into grids demarcated by major roads and streets.
-The grids will be used to assign areas to CSHOs to prevent overlap and multiple inspections of the same jobsite.
 The CSHOs will drive the major roads looking for active construction sites.
-Major roads are roads and streets that contain commercial business activity and may also have mixed commercial and residential sections.
-If an active construction site is seen from or along the roads where fall hazards, overhead power line hazards, and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives. - Only complaint, referral, fatality, and catastrophe inspections will take precedence during the respective emphasis weeks as per the FOM.
+Major roads are roads and streets that contain commercial business activity and might have mixed commercial and residential sections.
+If a CSHO sees an active construction site from or along the roads where fall hazards, overhead power line hazards, and jobsites with active scaffolds exist or observe hazards covered by other National, Local, and Special Emphasis Programs, they will conduct the inspections within the scope of the FOM and other appropriate directives.

+(4) Only complaint, referral, fatality, and catastrophe inspections will take precedence during the respective emphasis weeks as per the FOM.
 Otherwise, the Area Director will assign all CSHOs to the construction emphasis inspections of construction sites.
-Unprogrammed inspections of construction sites will be expanded to include the issues addressed by this program.
+CSHOs will expand unprogrammed inspections of construction sites to include the issues addressed by this program.